samlader/gmux/README.md

 A simple command-line tool designed to automate repetitive Git workflows across multiple repositories.

-Common tasks such as cloning repositories, committing changes and generating pull requests are dynamically executed in parallel - enabling you to ship changes at lightning speed. ⚡
+Common tasks such as cloning repositories, committing changes and generating pull requests are dynamically executed in parallel - enabling you to  ship changes at **lightning speed**. ⚡

 ## Installation